 Taylor • Telfair • Twiggs • Wilcox • Wilkinson

 The role of the credit union Board of Directors is to declare dividends be paid to shareholders, approve applications for membership, establish loan policies regarding interest rates, security and loan maturity, meet at least once monthly, authorize borrowing, supervise investments, establish and maintain internal controls, and to plan and hold annual meetings for membership.

-- John A. Jones, Vice Chairman
+- John A. Jones, Chairman

-- Barry Brown, Treasurer
+- Barry Brown, Secretary

 - Mary S. Edenfield-Gibbs